 DA Forum Governance

-The Schumacher Institute, a registered UK charity, is the legal entity in charge of DAF’s income and expenses.
+The Schumacher Institute is a registered UK charity and the legal entity in charge of DAF’s income and expenses.

 Click here for recent financial transactions.

 Updated October 30, 2023/Ramey